pradeep3sep/interviewquestion/README dsa.md

 | **Sorted Traversal**           | O(n log n)         | O(n)             | O(n log n)      | O(n)                | O(n log n)    |

 ### Notes:
-- **Unsorted Array**: Insertions are O(1) because they can be done at the end.
-Searching, deleting, and finding the closest element require scanning the entire array, which takes O(n).
-- **Sorted Array**: Binary search (O(log n)) is used for search and finding the closest element.
-However, insertion and deletion take O(n) due to shifting elements.
 - **Linked List**: Searching, deleting, and finding the closest element require traversing the list (O(n)), but insertions at the head take O(1).
-- **Balanced BST**: All operations take O(log n) due to the tree's balanced nature, ensuring logarithmic time complexity.
-- **Hash Table**: Average-case performance for search, insert, and delete is O(1), but finding the closest element (since it’s unordered) and sorted traversal would take O(n) or O(n log n) for sorting.

 <br>